ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 0 rows in set.
 Elapsed: 12.121 sec.
 Processed 10.00 million rows, 107.30 MB (825.01 thousand rows/s., 8.85 MB/s.)
 ```

 Querying this structure requires using the indexOf function to identify the index of the required key (which should be consistent with the order of the values).
-This can in turn be used to access the values array column i.e. `values[indexOf(keys, 'status')]`.
+This can be used to access the values array column i.e. `values[indexOf(keys, 'status')]`.
 We still require a JSON parsing method for the request column - in this case, `simpleJSONExtractString`.

 ```sql
 SELECT toUInt16(values[indexOf(keys, 'status')])                           as status,